This page is under construction. Please check back often for more information about our wonderful staff members!

 Stephanie is an extraordinarily gentle, tender, and caring nurse.
 She has been passionate about animals and their care her entire life.
 She has a Bachelor's degree in Geography/Environmental Studies from San Francisco State and is especially interested in wildlife conservation.
-Before coming to Alto Tiburon, she worked as a wildlife care and rescue technician for the Peninsula Humane Society, and she is currently in training as a volunteer for the Marine Mammal Center.
+Before coming to Alto Tiburon, she worked as a wildlife care and rescue technician for the Peninsula Humane Society, and she has also volunteered at the Marine Mammal Center.

 One of the most significant experiences of Stephanie's life was an internship at a big cat sanctuary in Namibia.
 There, she developed an intense, loving, and personal relationship with a cheetah named Athena.
 Her profound connection with this magnificent animal was transformative.
 Stephanie's path was clear: her life's work would be with animals.